 The index lists every function in the library, with detailed reference information.
 Notice that the header to every page has a link to the outline and the index.

 To really go in depth, download or pick up a copy of Modeling with Data, which discusses general methods for doing statistics in C with the GSL and SQLite, as well as Apophenia itself.
+A Cross-paradigm Modeling Framework (PDF) discusses some of the theoretical structures underlying the library.

 There is a wiki with some convenience functions, tips, and so on.